britishlibrary/peripleo/Configuration-Guide.md

 ```

 ## [<img src="https://github.com/britishlibrary/peripleo-lanc/blob/5e65ec35bfb0389bdc790d235898459c13a3abda/logos/pelagios.svg" height="20">](#) Baselayers
-You can add any number of baselayers to your map, which might be GeoJSON (points, lines, or shapes), a georeferenced map (GeoTIFF), or raster tiles.
+You can add any number of baselayers to your map, which might be GeoJSON (points, lines, or shapes) or raster tiles.
 All three types are combined in the example below (each enclosed in curly brackets and separated by commas):

 ```json
 "layers": [